The Buck-Passing Game: The buck-holding game.

-Since every $\transitmatrix\in\sactions$ is irreducible, the payoff vector does not depend on the initial measure $\initial$.
+Since every $\transitmatrix\in\sactions$ has a unique stationary distribution, the payoff vector does not depend on the initial measure $\initial$.
 Therefore, \cref{pr:BHG}\ref{it:pr:BHG-2} applies and all the equilibria of this game are prior-free.

-\subsection{Acknowledgments}
+As mentioned in the Introduction, this game has been introduced for the first time in \citet{HopShe:mimeo2008}.
+In our notation, their model coincides with the particular case in which

+that is, each webpage can link to any other webpage, without any constraints. \citet{HopShe:mimeo2008} show that in their game equilibria exist and establish some features that all of them share.
+In a subsequent work \citet{CheTenWanZho:FA2009} prove that, under the same set of assumption, there exists equilibria which are sensitive to the choice of the parameter $\dumping$.
+Our work adds to this literature by weakening the assumptions for the existence of equilibria and reveiling the potential nature of the game.

+\section{Acknowledgments.}

+The authors thank the two anonymous referee and the area editor for their insightful comments and for pointing out several relevant references.
+Matteo Quattropani gratefully thanks Pietro Caputo for several interesting discussions.
 Matteo Quattropani and Marco Scarsini are a members of INdAM-GNAMPA.
 Roberto Cominetti gratefully acknowledges the support of LUISS during a visit in which this research was initiated, as well as the support of the Complex Engineering Systems Institute, ISCI (ICM-FIC: P05-004-F, CONICYT: FB0816) and FONDECYT 1171501.
-Matteo Quattropani gratefully thanks Pietro Caputo for several interesting discussions on the topic.
 Marco Scarsini gratefully acknowledges the support and hospitality of FONDECYT 1130564 and N\'ucleo Milenio ``Informaci\'on y Coordinaci\'on en Redes.''
-This research project received partial support from the COST action GAMENET, the INdAM-GNAMPA Project 2019 ``Markov chains and games on networks,'' and the Italian MIUR PRIN 2017 Project ALGADIMAR ``Algorithms, Games, and Digital Markets.''
+This research project received partial support from the COST action GAMENET, the INdAM-GNAMPA Project 2020 ``Random walks on random games,'' and the Italian MIUR PRIN 2017 Project ALGADIMAR ``Algorithms, Games, and Digital Markets.''